- RuneScape Wiki

 Player Moderator Tools

 PMods have the ability to communicate somewhat more freely with Jagex staff than other players can.
 There is a private area of the forums that is only visible to Player Moderators and Jagex Moderators.
 In this area, guidelines are provided for the moderators to follow.
 These help to make sure that they all act consistently.
 The moderators also use this area of the forums to discuss situations with Jagex staff, ask questions, or even request that a Jagex staff member get involved if necessary.
 So if a Player Moderator ever says to you “I don’t know, but I will ask a JMod for you”, they will probably use the private PMod forum to get our attention.
+For more sensitive Player Moderator related issues, they have the ability to send a ticket to Jagex directly should they wish to a raise a private moderator issue.

 Player Moderators also have access to the Player Moderator Centre.
 Within the Player Moderator Centre there are links to the Player Moderator forums, information, registration links and up-to-date guidelines.
 These features ensure that our Player Moderators have the guidance and advice they need, while enabling us to collect valuable feedback.